JustinMountain/ruby_programming/chess_v2/README.md

 - Thought through game loop and necessary functionality
 - Established directory for chess_v2

-TODO:
-x Create each different game piece which inherit from Piece
-  - Each piece should hold an array of its possible moves x Rook x Bishop x Queen
-    - King
-    x Knight
-    - Pawn
-  - Each piece should remove from the array its piece-specific restricted positions x Rook should remove squares if boxed in by either player x Bishop should remove squares if boxed in by either player x Queen should remove squares if boxed in by either player
-    - King cannot put itself in danger x Knight has no meaningful restrictions
-    - Pawn can move twice from start position, can only capture diagonally
-- Create a method that takes in a string from the player and interprets it into a move

-* GameBoard Object:
-  - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly
-* If Boolean for move validity returns true: (in game logic, not in object)
-  - Call Update board methods for start and finish locations

 Chess Game Loop:
 1) Choose a piece to move
    - Is there a piece at this location?